nylira/vue-field/README.md

 ## Props

-  props: ['placeholder', 'type', 'size', 'value', 'required', 'theme']

     value=""
-    // The value of the input field
+    // The value of the input field, also can be used with v-model
     // Options: Any valid string

     placeholder=""